yuki24/shoelace-rails/README.md

 <% end %>
 ```

-Form submission that originate from the form rendered by the form helper are automatically handled by the Shoelace UJS.
+Once the Shoelace UJS is activated and the form is rendered by `sl_form_for` (or any equivalent form helper), form
+submission should automatically be handled and you should be able to start buildgin an app like you normally do on
+Rails.

 ### Hotwire

-If you are using Hotwire and Turbo, import the `startTurbo` function in the `application.js`, or the entrypoint file
+If you are using [Hotwire](https://hotwired.dev/), import the `startTurbo` function in the
-of your project:
+`app/packs/entrypoints/application.js`, or the entrypoint file of your project:

 ```js
 import "@hotwired/turbo-rails"